petkotodorov/ManualUI-AL/README.md

 # ManualUI-AL

-Simple application communicating with public API and AutoLayout constraints set programatically.
+Simple application fetching data from public API.
+AutoLayout constraints are being set programatically.
 It is created without the usage of 3rd party libraries and storyboard/xib files.